by Steve Trovato

 The simplest way to do this is to change one note of the blues scale, resulting in a soulful sound you may have heard in the playing of Hollywood Fats, Duke Robillard, Charlie Christian, and Larry Carlton—a sound often referred to as the “voodoo” blues scale.
-Listen to this audio guitar lesson and follow along below to learn how to play the voodoo blues scale.
+Listen to this audio

 In Ex.
 1a you’ll find a typical E blues scale—a pentatonic scale with the bluesy b5, or Bb, added.
 Morphing this universal shape into the voodoo blues scale is easy: Just lower each b7 to the natural 6 by replacing every D with a C#, as shown in Ex.
 1b.
 Play through this mutated blues scale a few times, and see if you can come up with alternative fingerings such as Ex.
 1c, a pattern Stevie Ray Vaughan used in his immortal blues extravaganza, “Rude Mood.”

 Ex.
 2 is an SRV-approved voodoo maneuver that uses Ex.
 1c’s fingering and sounds mean over a swingin’ E7 shuffle—even though it doesn’t actually tag the b7.
 (Instead, it nails the 6, C#—remember?)
 And for yet another voodoo fingering, try Ex.
 3. It has a similar flow to the previous example, but occurs lower on the neck and features a Charlie Christian-style slide from the b3 up to the 3 (G to G#) on